 Eastbound, our travel to Malansing Falls was an absolute jumpy boat ride as we conquered the monstrous waves of the island.
 After the breaking wave adventure comes an enchanting revelation of a natural phenomenon, witnessing a rainbow over the dripping waterfalls.

 Vista of an immaculate oeuvre, Sibang Cove is a secret place tucked away from the worries of life.
 A sun-drenched coastline, of turquoise water and coral sand left us open-mouthed.
 It’s an obvious display of raw beauty, simply sequestered.
-Remember to watch out for unpredictable sea waves on the shoreline and if not a good swimmer, better keep you from swimming too far since sea slope could be a surprise.
+Remember to watch out for unpredictable sea waves on the shoreline and if not a good swimmer, better keep you from swimming too far since the sea slope could be a surprise.

 Right next to Sibang Cove is another spotless paradise of the island, Caniwara Cove.
-Compare to the former, and it’s a rugged coastline abounding in stones and a few distance away from the Nagudungan Hills.
+Compare to the former, and it’s a rugged coastline abounding in stones and a few distances away from the Nagudungan Hills.

-Few minutes walk from Caniwara Cove, we have reached Nagudungan Hills.
+A few minutes’ walk from Caniwara Cove, we have reached Nagudungan Hills.
 Branchy trees welcomed us along the trail.
 Reaching the top of the hill was a display of seascape, a wondrous scenery of waves crashing against the cliff, acres of greenery with a lighthouse solely standing at peace.

 Last day of our island exploration, headed west and reached Lusuk Cave.
-Take extra precaution when walking and wear durable shoes as you stroll along the slippery rocks.
+Take extra precautions when walking and wear durable shoes as you stroll along the slippery rocks.
 Ready, your water camera for the jump of your life and, try a quick dive off the cliff.

 4D3N in Calayan Island

 05:30 Arrived at Veterance Aparri Port (town proper of Aparri).
 Breakfast (pax account)

 07:00 Departure from Aparri Port